SlimeDog/State-Of-Play/README.md

 ## AggressiveAnimals
 - Compatible with PaperMC 1.21.4
-- ⚠️ Incompatible with SpigotMC 1.21.4 or later &mdash; new MC version is not recognized
+- ⚠️ Incompatible with SpigotMC 1.21.4 or later &mdash; MC version is not recognized

 ## BiomeRemap
+- Compatible with SpigotMC 1.21.5
 - Compatible with PaperMC 1.21.4 and SpigotMC 1.21.4

 ## EntityCount
+- Compatible with SpigotMC 1.21.5
 - Compatible with PaperMC 1.21.4 and SpigotMC 1.21.4

 ## MobColors
+- Compatible with SpigotMC 1.21.5
 - Compatible with PaperMC 1.21.4 and SpigotMC 1.21.4
 - ⚠️ Mob variants introduced in 1.21.5 are not recognized: [chicken](https://minecraft.wiki/w/Chicken#Variants), [cow](https://minecraft.wiki/w/Cow#Variants), [pig](https://minecraft.wiki/w/Pig#Variants)